Paris-Lima in the 1930s

 Paris-Lima, in the 1930s

-Elena Izcue (1889-1970) played a determining part in the rediscovery of pre-Columbian art in the 20th century, mainly through her work in the decorative arts.
-She is a founding figure in the renaissance of this repertory of images and symbols, which is nowadays very present in the visual culture of Peru.
+Elena Izcue (1889-1970) played a significant role in the rediscovery of pre-Columbian art in the 20th century, mainly through her work in the decorative arts.
+She is a founding figure in the renaissance of this repertoire of images and symbols, which is currently in fashion within Peru's visual culture.

-This publication has a wealth of illustrations and casts light on a neglected individual whose life throws up fascinating contrasts, from a thousand-years-old national culture and a passionate concern for education, to her studious entrée into the glamorous world of fashion.
+This publication has a wealth of illustrations and casts light on a neglected individual whose life throws up fascinating contrasts, from a thousand-years-old national culture and a passionate concern for education, to her studious début in the glamorous world of fashion.

 120 pages in 20 cm x 26 cm format